-11.3.6 Input modifying tools
+13.2.6 Input modifying tools

-A few tools in the CLC Workbench are input modifying, meaning that when the tool is run from the Toolbox, it directly manipulates the input provided, instead of generating a new element as output.
+A few tools in the CLC Workbench are input modifying, meaning that when the tool is run from the Tools menu, it directly manipulates the input provided, instead of generating a new element as output.
 However, when such tools are used in a workflow context, they do generate a new element as output1.